-Continuing a long tradition at the White House, President Donald Trump is hosting a Greek Independence Day Celebration on March 22.
+Continuing a long tradition at the White House, President Donald Trump will be hosting a Greek Independence Day Celebration on March 18, 2019.

 Hundreds of Greeks and Greek Americans will attend the event to honor the men and women who fought for Greece’s independence against the Ottomans as well as the bond between U.S. and Greece.